PAY RANGE: N24

 Completion of a bachelor's degree program at an accredited college or university with major course work in aviation management, business administration, project management, construction management, engineering, engineering technology, architecture or a closely related field.

-Three years of maintenance, maintenance coordination, project management, construction, or engineering experience for a for medium or large hub airport, or an organization with multi-occupancy commercial or public access facilities with at least a million visitors or passengers per year.
+Three years of maintenance, maintenance coordination, construction, or engineering experience for a medium or large hub airport, a multi-occupancy commercial building, or public access facilities with at least 500,000 visitors or passengers per year.

-Three years of the above experience directing, through subordinate supervisors, the maintenance of buildings and other facilities and their electrical and mechanical systems and equipment.
+Three years of the above experience at the managerial level, directing, through subordinate supervisors, the maintenance of multi-occupancy commercial buildings, or public access facilities and their electrical and mechanical systems and equipment.

-Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources which has included education equivalent to the successful completion of two years of related college course work (60 semester hours) as an educational minimum.
+Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources which has included education equivalent to the successful completion of two years of related college course work (60 semester hours) and the specific experience.

 NOTE: Experience must be recent - only experience that has occurred within ten years of the examination announcement date will qualify candidates to compete for a position in this class.